 Overcoming Legal Barriers to Climate Change Solutions: The Interrelated Roles of Activists, International Organizations, Markets, and Central Banks

-The investigation begins by exploring how climate activists from different communities are excluded from international approaches to climate change, but nevertheless leverage domestic and international law to bolster community-centered climate change solutions.
-It then considers how legal instruments concluded under the auspices of international organizations, namely the United Nations, support the climate activism of vulnerable communities.
-The project then turns to the significance of the world’s largest capital markets in addressing climate change by analyzing international and domestic climate disclosure law.
-Finally, the project examines the world’s most influential central banks in the context of climate change.
+This project begins with an exploration of how climate activists from different communities are excluded from international approaches to climate change, but nevertheless leverage domestic and international law to bolster community-centered climate change solutions.
+Next, this project discusses how legal instruments concluded by international organizations, namely the United Nations, support the climate activism of vulnerable communities.
+This project then examines the significance of the world’s largest capital markets in addressing climate change and analyzes international and domestic climate disclosure law.
+Finally, this project explores the world’s most influential central banks in the context of climate change.

-Key points and findings for each subtopic are also animated in the multimedia files below.
+Key points and findings for each actor studied are animated in the multimedia files below.